larryflorio/LarryFlorio/README.md

 I additionally provide business consulting, corporate advisory and other non-legal services to various crypto-native communities and traditional companies through LF Advisory LLC.

-I also hold non-immaterial amounts (by portfolio %) of ETH, BTC, MATIC, SUSHI, BANK, FF, XYZ & various stablecoins
+I also hold non-immaterial amounts (by portfolio %) of ETH, BTC, CVX, BANK, GTC, BTRFLY & various stablecoins

 I disclaim any responsibility to keep these disclosures up to date, but currently anticipate updating them from time to time to reflect the changes I deem sufficiently material to warrant disclosure.

-Last updated: 16 Sep 2021
+Last updated: 29 Dec 2021